 This degree program is designed as an emphasis in the ornamental horticulture major for those individuals seeking careers in the floral industry, or to upgrade their existing skills and prepare for further training.
-Course work is directed toward skills, concepts, and practices used in the commercial floral industry with an emphasis on hands-on training.
+Coursework is directed toward skills, concepts, and practices used in the commercial floral industry with an emphasis on hands-on training.

-Accordate in ooionioo bogroo Roquiromonio.
+ooioiioo 2 ogi oo itoquii oiiioiiioi

 Course Title Units

 OH 114 Floral Design I 3

 OH 116 Floral Design II 3

 OH 117 Wedding Design I 3

 OH 120 Fundamentals of Ornamental

 Horticulture 3

-OH 180 Plant Materials: Annuals and Perennials 3
+OH 180 Plant Materials: Annuals and

+Perennials 3

 OH 240 Greenhouse Plant Production 3

 OH 290 Cooperative Work Experience

 Education 3

-- 21
+21

+0.1.4.44

-Select one (1) ) of the following:
+• ) of the following:

 OH 118 Special Occasion Floristry 3

 OH 119 Wedding Design II 3

-0 3
+3

-Salaat nina (0 ) units from the following:
+Select nine (9 ) units from the following:

-• )) units from the following: 0

 ART 120 Two-Dimensional Design 3

 ART 124 Drawing I 3

-ART 141 History of Western Art II: 1250 A.D. to Present Time 3
+ART 141 History of Western Art II: O

+, 1250 A.D. to Present Time 3

-OH 118 Special Occasion Floristry
+OH 118 Special Occasion Floristry 3

 OH 119 Wedding Design II 3

-OH 121 Plant Propagation 3 3 3
+OH 121 Plant Propagation 3

 OH 140 Soils 3

 OH 170 Plant Materials: Trees and Shrubs 3

-OH 278 Business Management for 0
+OH 278 Business Management for Ü

-Ornamental Horticulture 3
+011270 Ornamental Horticulture 3

-9
+2aoritar i fortioditaro 9

 Total Required 33

 Plus General Education Requirements

+ac a.c. lorar Eddodilori Hogaliorilorita •

-\ Student must complete 6 units within the major at Cuyamaca College to be eligible for this course.
+- \ Student must complete 6 units within the major at Cuyamaca College to be eligible for this course - \\ May not be used for credit as both an elective and as required in previous section